 |Normal rate and effort, good cry||Slow or irregular breathing, weak cry||Absent (no breathing)|

-At 5 minutes after birth, the Apgar score is recalculated.
-If a baby's score was low at first and hasn't improved, or there are other concerns, the doctors and nurses will continue any necessary medical care and will closely monitor the baby.
+At 5 minutes after birth, the test is given again.
+If a baby's score was low at first and hasn't improved, or there are other concerns, the doctors and nurses will continue any necessary medical care.
+The baby will be monitored closely.

 If your doctor or midwife is concerned about your baby's score, he or she will let you know and will explain how your baby is doing, what might be causing problems (if any), and what care is being given.

 This test was not designed to predict a baby's long-term health, behavior, intelligence, personality, or outcome.
 It was designed to help health care providers tell a newborn's overall physical condition so that they could quickly decide whether the baby needed immediate medical care.

 With time to adjust to the new environment and with any necessary medical care, most babies do very well.
 So rather than focusing on a number, just enjoy your new baby!